By Sara Schlafstein, Law Clerk and David Wolf, Attorney

 Published by Child Injury Lawyer Network

-When a child suffers a playground related injury to the fault of the day care center, the parent is faced with many challenges including but not limited to medical care, medical bills, lost wages, and the overall stress and emotional toll associated with the personal injuries suffered by the child.
-The book – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, School Injuries, Playground Injuries, Water Park Injuries and other topics.
-You can get this book for free at The ABCs of Child Injury.
+A parent is faced with a number of challenges when dealing with the aftermath of a playground injury.
+The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Park and Playground Injuries, School Injuries, Day Care Centers Injuries, and other topics.
+You can get a free copy of this book at The ABCs of Child Injury.